ANNA THAM (SANDERS)

 KEY PUBLICATIONS

 1. Ntang EY, Cunningham KT, Singh SP, Ciancia C, Sanders A, Lilla S, Mukundan A, Ghogomu SM, Hinck AP, Maizels RM (2025) Structural and functional analysis of the TGF-β mimic, TGM-2: an immunomodulatory helminth protein.
 Genes Immun.
-In Press.
+PMID: 41413252.